COMP-8117-Team-1/countries-covid-info/README.md

 - Clone git repository
 - cd into git repository
 - run `yarn install` to install project dependencies
+- run `yarn start`to run application
-- run `node app.js`to run application
+- run `yarn run dev` to run the application in dev mode with live reload